Studies

-Research and independent studies on the effects of light on humans
+Independent research and documents on the effects of light on humans

 We present studies from scientific institutions around the world and results from renowned laboratories and workplaces dealing with the effects of light on the body.